yanis-hub/Kresling_CadQuery/Install.md

 # Installing CadQuery via pip

 CadQuery can be installed via pip on Linux, MacOS, and Windows.
-Python versions 3.9 and newer are supported by CadQuery, however, a bleeding-edge Python installation may be broken due to lagging support in CadQuery's complex set of dependencies.
-If the pip installation method does not work for your system, you can try the conda installation method described earlier.
+Python versions 3.9 and newer are supported by CadQuery.

 It is highly recommended to use a virtual environment when installing CadQuery, although it is not strictly required.